Fishing

 See Map - Lobster Catch, Map - Berried Lobster, Full Document: Port Mouton Bay Lobster Trap Survey (PDF)

-As a followup to the May lobster trap report (above), “Friends” has obtained lobster catch data from DFO.
+As a followup to the May 2007 lobster trap report (above), “Friends” obtained lobster catch data from DFO.
 This data includes catches for Port Mouton and nearby areas of Port L'Hebert/Port Joli and Hunts Point.
 By examining when and where lobster are caught, this data does show that lobster catches have been negatively impacted by the existing farm.
 Read the report Have Lobster Catches in Port Mouton Increased in Recent Years?
 (PDF).

 Changes to the Fishery in Port Mouton Bay